anttiharju/vmatch-golangci-lint/docs/README.md

 ## Caveats?

-- It could be more secure (pin install script to a sha)
+### Go version is unmanaged

-- It doesn't manage Go for you.
-As the Go version affects golangci-lint output, the golangci-lint version management isn't as automated as it could be.
+`vmatch-golangci-lint` does not manage Go versions.
+As the installed Go version affects golangci-lint output, the golangci-lint version matching is not as automated as it could be.

-  - One option would be to infer sane default from the Go version in `go.mod`
-  - Another would be making a supporting wrapper for Go, `vmatch-go`
-    - **But overall, a better approach is probably something Nix-based.**
+A solution to this could be to implement another wrapper for Go, `vmatch-go`.
+But this bring up another issue:

+### vMatch does not want to cause visible changes in repositories that use it

+Currently, integrating `vmatch-golangci-lint` into for example VS Code should not end up in version control.
+But should `vmatch-go` be implemented, it would definitely be visible in tracked files with the current wrapping approach.

+There are better ways to "replace" binaries, one way is for example to "use bash aliases or functions in your profile" as described [\[1\]](https://scriptingosx.com/2017/05/where-paths-come-from/), which further refers to [\[2\]](https://scriptingosx.com/2017/05/configuring-bash-with-aliases-and-functions/)

+The problem with said approach is, that it introduces additional complexity [managing shell aliases/functions], which is somewhat undesired.
+TBD

+## Todo

+- Wrapper-specific cli (with --, and use an actual library)
+  - Include an actual test in the brew formula
+- Also manage Go versions
+- For now focus is on Apple Silicon macbooks but cross-platform is more or less required for more serious usage.

+### Lack of tests

+Currently there's not too much code and the overall direction of the project is still quite open.

+Once the project is defined feature-complete, writing automated tests (covering all platforms) would be essential for long-term maintenance.

 ## Usage?